World soccer rocked by suspension of Blatter and Platini

 Blatter, the Swiss who has been president of world governing body FIFA since 1998, was already due to stand down after an election to replace him in February.

 Platini, head of European body UEFA, was a frontrunner to replace him.
-His shrinking election hopes now depend on whether he can overturn the 90-day ban imposed by FIFA’s Ethics Committee through an appeal process.
+His shrinking election hopes now depend on whether he can overturn the 90-day ban imposed by FIFA’s Ethics Committee.

 Despite their denials of wrongdoing, both men have gradually been submerged by the scandal that has rocked the world’s most popular sport, beginning with dawn raids and a series of arrests at a Swiss luxury hotel in May.